Autism Spectrum Disorder and Haircuts: How to Make the Experience Easier for Your Child

 How ABA Therapy Can Help with Haircuts

 Applied Behavior Analysis (ABA therapy) helps children with autism manage sensory triggers, create coping strategies, and learn adaptive skills for real-life situations.
-At Early Autism Services, we can develop individualized programs to improve daily life skills, including grooming and personal hygiene routines like haircuts.
+At Early Autism Services, we can develop individualized ABA therapy services to improve daily life skills, including grooming and personal hygiene routines like haircuts.

 Final Thoughts